Baked Lobster Tails Recipe

 Step 2.

 Using kitchen shears (scissors), cut the tails down the center, through the end of the tail, on both the underside and top of the shell.
-Use a knife to slice the lobster meat in half, separating it into two equal halves. (keeping lobster in the shell).
+Use a knife to slice the lobster meat in half, separating it into two halves. (keeping lobster in the shell).
 Season with salt and pepper and set aside.

 Step 3.